 Prince Harry set for witness box showdown in phone hacking trial against tabloid

-Duke of Sussex will be cross-examined by MGN lawyers in historic case for royals
+The duke will be cross-examined by lawyers in an historic case

-The Duke of Sussex is due to appear in the witness box this week for a court showdown in his ongoing phone hacking battle against parts of the British press.
+The Duke of Sussex is due to appear in the witness box this week for a court showdown in his ongoing phone hacking battle against some members of the British press.

 Prince Harry is suing Mirror Group Newspapers (MGN) for damages, claiming journalists at its titles committed phone hacking and other illegal methods of obtaining personal information.

-He has accused MGN’s papers, which include the Sunday Mirror and Sunday People, of so-called “blagging” or gaining information by deception and use of private investigators for unlawful activities.
+He has accused MGN’s papers, which include the Sunday Mirror and Sunday People, of so-called “blagging” or gaining information by deception and the use of private investigators for unlawful activities.

 The duke has been asked to attend court on Monday in case the opening speeches finish before the end of the day, so there is a possibility he may enter the witness box on Monday afternoon.
 Otherwise he is expected to begin his evidence on Tuesday, when he will face cross-examination from MGN’s lawyers.